 What APY Means

 APY stands for annual percentage yield.
 It is the real rate of return you earn on a savings account in one year, including the effect of compounding.
+For a deeper definition, see our explainer on what APY is and why it differs from a stated interest rate.

 APY differs from the simple interest rate, which ignores compounding.
 A 4.90% interest rate compounded daily produces a 5.02% APY.
 The APY is always the truer comparison number when shopping savings accounts.
+If you want a more savings-focused walkthrough of how APY behaves over time, our companion guide on annual percentage yield explained for savers breaks it down with charts and examples.

 The APY Formula